-Players are not able to play barbarian characters - by definition, they are not welcome on the playing field, however everyone has the opportunity to play a barbarian by volunteering to monster a battle or quest.
+Players are not able to play barbarian characters - by definition, they are not welcome on the playing field, however everyone has the opportunity to play a barbarian by volunteering to monster a battle.

-There are a large number of scattered orc tribes, but four tribes neighbouring the Empire are large enough that they are considered threats to the Empire.
+There are a large number of scattered groups of orcs, but three of the nations neighbouring the Empire are large enough that they are considered threats to the Empire.

 - The Jotun are warlike but honourable, and occupy a large swathe of land to the west of Wintermark and The Marches.

-- The Druj are a comparatively small tribe that uses fear to exert influence over a number of smaller tribes.
+- The Druj are a comparatively small nation that uses fear to exert influence over a number of smaller orc nations.
 They are found in the swamps and forests to the east of Dawn and Highguard and known for their treachery and their love of terror-tactics.

-Smaller orc tribes are scattered across the Empire as bandits, or live outside its borders in numbers.
-The orcs of the hills between the Brass Coast and their foreign neighbours (Faraden and The Iron Confederacy) are a case in point.
+Smaller groups of orcs are scattered across the Empire as bandits, or live outside its borders in numbers.
+The orcs of the hills between the Brass Coast and their foreign neighbours (Faraden and The Iron Confederacy) were a case in point.

-The orc barbarians are not a monolithic threat - the tribes may form temporary alliances, but they sometimes fight each other with as much ferocity as they show to the Empire.
+The barbarians are not a monolithic threat - the nations may form temporary alliances, but they sometimes fight each other with as much ferocity as they show to the Empire.